clover/remote-pay-cloud/README.md

 ## Overview

-This SDK provides an API to allow your web application using Javascript to interface with a Clover® Mini device (https://www.clover.com/pos-hardware/mini)
+This SDK provides an API to allow your application using Javascript to interface with a Clover® Mini device (https://www.clover.com/pos-hardware/mini)

-The API is available on [GitHub](https://github.com/clover/remote-pay-cloud) for download, and can be used in conjunction with the proper browser framework from a NodeJS `require` directive, [hosted on NPM](https://www.npmjs.com/package/remote-pay-cloud)
+The API is available on [GitHub](https://github.com/clover/remote-pay-cloud) for download, and can be used:

+* in conjunction with the proper browser framework from a NodeJS `require` directive, [hosted on NPM](https://www.npmjs.com/package/remote-pay-cloud)
+* in conjunction with a server based NodeJS application by including a compatible [WebSocket](https://www.npmjs.com/package/websocket) and [XMLHttpRequest](https://www.npmjs.com/package/xmlhttprequest) library.

 1. The remotepay/ICloverConnector is the high-level API with methods like `Sale()`, `VoidTransaction()`, `ManualRefund()`, etc.
 2. The remotepay/ICloverConnectorListener is the high-level listener API that defines callback methods like `onSaleResponse`, `onRefundPaymentResponse`, etc.
 3. The API includes objects that map to standard Clover objects such as `Payment`, `CardTransaction`, `Order`, etc.  These objects will match those defined in [clover-android-sdk](https://github.com/clover/clover-android-sdk)

-The library requires the browser you use to support WebSockets.
+If used from a browser, the library requires the browser you use to support WebSockets.
 See [WebSocket Browser Support](http://caniuse.com/#feat=websockets).

 For more developer documentation and information about the Semi-Integration program, please visit our [semi-integration developer documents] (https://docs.clover.com/build/integration-overview-requirements/).

-### Browser Versions Tested
-This library has been tested against the following Browser type and versions:

-* Chrome version 54
-* Firefox version 49

-### Examples
+## Examples
-#### Application
+### Application
-A sale/refund UI example project [Clover Cloud Connector Example](https://github.com/clover/clover-cloud-connector-example) is available for download and deployment, or direct deployment to a Heroku server.
+A sale/refund UI example project that connects to a device via the Clover cloud [Clover Cloud Connector Example](https://github.com/clover/clover-cloud-connector-example) is available for download and deployment, or direct deployment to a Heroku server.

-#### Example Framework
+### Example Framework
-A example project composed of small examples [Clover Cloud Connector Unit Examples](https://github.com/clover/clover-cloud-connector-unit-examples) is available for download and deployment, or direct deployment to a Heroku server.
+A example project composed of small examples that connect to a device via the Clover cloud - [Clover Cloud Connector Unit Examples](https://github.com/clover/clover-cloud-connector-unit-examples) is available for download and deployment, or direct deployment to a Heroku server.

-Please report back to us any questions/comments/concerns, by emailing semi-integrations@clover.com.
+Please report any questions/comments/concerns to us by emailing semi-integrations@clover.com.

 ---